-4. Provide Counsel to the Board of Regents, Management, and Other Constituents
+4. Provide Advisory Services to the Board of Regents, Management, and Other Constituents

 Internal Audit provided consultation to the university community in various ways during the year.
 Significant effort was devoted to participation in the groups responsible for implementing the university's student information system.
 Internal Audit provided relevant feedback in the project management process evaluation and helped ensure key controls are in place.
 Internal Audit also participated in the President's Task Force on Efficiency and administered CU EthicsLine, the university's reporting hotline.
 Otherwise, Internal Audit provided ad hoc feedback and advice throughout the year to the university community as the opportunity arose.
-Internal Audit's participation in university meetings with the Board of Regents and senior administrators, and in other service-related activities, served to keep Internal Audit personnel informed of university activities and its environment.